Blocked tear duct

 Dacryostenosis; Blocked nasolacrimal duct; Nasolacrimal duct obstruction (NLDO)

 Tears are constantly being made to help protect the surface of your eye.
-They drain into a tear duct through a very small opening in the corner of your eye, near your nose.
-This opening is called the nasolacrimal duct.
-If this duct is blocked, the tears will build up and overflow onto the cheek, even when you are not crying.
+They drain into a very small opening (punctum) in the corner of your eye, near your nose.
+This opening is the entrance to the nasolacrimal duct.
+If this duct is blocked, the tears will build up and overflow onto the cheek.
+This occurs even when you are not crying.

 In children, the duct may not be completely developed at birth.
-It may be closed or covered by a thin film, causing a partial blockage.
+It may be closed or covered by a thin film, which causes a partial blockage.

-In adults, the duct can be damaged by infection, injury, or a tumor.
+In adults, the duct can be damaged by an infection, injury, or a tumor.

-The symptom is increased tearing, which overflows onto the face or cheek.
-In babies, this tearing becomes noticeable during the first 2 - 3 weeks after birth.
+The main symptom is increased tearing (epiphora), which causes tears to overflow onto the face or cheek.
+In babies, this tearing becomes noticeable during the first 2 to 3 weeks after birth.